Skip to main content

 Parameters

-• timestamp_key (str) – Name of the time column in the events DataFrame.
+• timestamp_key (Optional[str]) - Name of the time column in spine.
 This method will fetch the latest features computed before the specified timestamps in this column.
-Not applicable if the Feature Service stricly contains OnDemandFeatureViews with no feature view dependencies.
-(Default: None)
+If unspecified and this feature view has feature view dependencies, timestamp_key will default to the time column of the spine if there is only one present.
+Default: None

-• from_source (bool) – Whether feature values should be recomputed from the original data source.
-If None, feature values will be fetched from the Offline Store for Feature Views that have offline materialization enabled and otherwise computes feature values on the fly from raw data.
-Use from_source=True to force computing from raw data and from_source=False to error if any Feature Views are not materialized.
-(Default: None)
+• from_source (Optional[bool]) - Whether feature values should be recomputed from the original data source.
+If None, input feature values will be fetched from the Offline Store for Feature Views that have offline materialization enabled and otherwise computes feature values on the fly from raw data.
+Use from_source=True to force computing from raw data and from_source=False to error if any input Feature Views are not materialized.
+Defaults to None.
+Default: None

-• compute_mode (Union[str, tecton.ComputeMode, None]) – Compute mode to use to produce the data frame.
-Valid string values are "spark", "snowflake", "athena", and "rift".
+• compute_mode (Optional[Union[ComputeMode, str]]) - Compute mode to use to produce the data frame.
+Default: None

 Returns